 Meal: Breakfast-Brunch/Accommodation: On Cruise

 Kickstart your day with an early Tai Chi Session on the sundeck and you will be rewarded with an unparalleled visual glory of the sun peeking above the watery horizon.
 After breakfast, you will visit an enigmatic limestone grotto and then go back to the ship for a final glimpse of Ha Long Bay as you cruise back to the dock.
-Check out as the ship arrives at the harbor by noon and drive back to your hotel in Hanoi and stay there for the night.
+Check out as the ship arrives at the harbor by noon and drive back to Hanoi for your flight to Hue.
+On your arrival, you will be transferred to the hotel.
+Check in and overnight in Hue.

 Day 7: Hue